 This F7 is based on the E7 and the only one of the E7, C7, A7 and G7 open position chords that the Big Six Core Seventh chords, in their first position, first fret (1) transposable versions are a natural letter chord name.
-That way you don't have to worry about Enharmonic Equivalents such as C#7,Db7, Bb7, or G#7/Ab7.
+That way you don't have to worry about Enharmonic Equivalents such as C#7/Db7, A#7/Bb7, or G#7/Ab7.
 An yes I know that there is E# - however that is very rare.

 Members and Active Students need to sign-in

 to download the premium lesson PDFs for the complete lesson.